justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 ## **7.1 What SQL Is, and Why it is Used**

 SQL is the language used to access relational databases.
 In a relational database, the data is stored in tables, each of which looks like a spreadsheat.
 The database has a schema, and for each table in the database, the schema describes the columns in each table, giving each a name and a datatype.
 There aren't many datatypes in a relational database.
-We'll use SQLite, and SQLite, at bottom, has really only TEXT, NUMERIC, INTEGER, REAL, or BLOB.
-One can compare this with no-SQL databases like MongoDB, when you can store any JSON document you like.
-The schema can seem like a straightjacket, but it is really more a set of rails, organizing data into a structured form.
+We'll use SQLite, and SQLite only supports TEXT, NUMERIC, INTEGER, REAL, or BLOB datatypes.
+Other datatypes are supported in SQLite by mapping them to one of these four.
+(Other SQL implementations support more.)
+One can compare this to no-SQL databases like MongoDB, when you can store any JSON document you like.
+The schema can seem like a straitjacket, but it is really more a set of rails, organizing data into a structured form.

 Read the following introduction: <https://www.theodinproject.com/lessons/databases-databases-and-sql>.
 Or, if you know this stuff, jump to the bottom of that page and do the Knowledge Check.
 Be sure that you understand the concepts of Primary Key and Foreign Key.